Innovative EEG brainwave monitors for

 The first programme on March 1st at 9pm, is called 'Winning', and it shows golf coach Dr. John Pates using his own simple techniques to improve golf performance while the player is monitored by the Alpha-Active EEG.

-The second programme on March 29th at 9pm, is called 'Selling' and this shows Dr Jack Lewis examining the psychology of selling in wine retailing.
+The second programme on March 29th at 9pm, is called 'Selling' and this shows Dr. Jack Lewis examining the psychology of selling in wine retailing.
 Members of the public are seen tasting various wines while their brainwaves are being monitored using the Alpha-Active EEG system.
 Each wine is described before they taste it and their reaction to each wine is measured.
-The How to Get What You Want team

 For more information on the programmes click HERE.

-and for more information on Dr Jack Lewis click HERE or HERE.
+and for lots more information on Dr. Jack Lewis click HERE and HERE.

-At the Oakspring Clinic, Dr Peter Grainger has been using the Alpha-Active pocket electroencephalogram (EEG), developed in the West of England, which measures brain-waves and has a specially modified method to assess altered states of consciousness in the application of health and sports performance improvement, in conjunction with hypnosis and guided imagery.
+At his clinic Dr Peter Grainger has been using the Alpha-Active pocket electroencephalogram (EEG), developed in the West of England, which measures brain-waves and has a specially modified method to assess altered states of consciousness in the application of health and sports performance improvement, in conjunction with hypnosis and guided imagery.
 His work across a range of applications is described in a recent article in Positive Health: www.positivehealth.com/article

 6th April 2009: Alpha-Active team present to SciTech Challenges re technology for the 2012 Olympic Games